 The amount of R 2 692 609 was unspent on 30 June 2021.
-The grant for 2021/22 financial year was R 15 134 000.
+The grant for 2021/22 financial year for Bergrivier Municipality was R 15 134 000.
 During the year R 2 879 454 was spent on operational expenses and R 13 883 838 was spent on capital expenditure relating to the upgrade of roads and storm water, upgrade of sidewalks, Porterville upgrading of roads and Velddrif pump line and pump station.
-An amount of R 1 063 317 was unspent at the end of the financial year.
+Bergrivier Municipality had an amount of R 1 063 317 that was unspent at the end of the financial year .
 An application to roll-over the unspent amount was submitted to National Treasury.